CSCfi/csc-user-guide/docs/apps/julia.md

 Instantiating an environment is a common operation when using a new Julia environment for the first time.

-### Changing installation location
+### Setting depot and load paths
 The package manager installs packages to the `$HOME/.julia` directory by default.
+On Puhti and Mahti, the home directory has a fixed quota.
+To avoid running out of quota, we recommend changing the directory to a directory under Projappl.
 We can change the directory by prepending the `JULIA_DEPOT_PATH` environment variable with a different directory.
-In Puhti and Mahti, it is best practice to point the directory to Projappl as follows.

 ```bash
 export JULIA_DEPOT_PATH="/projappl/<project>/.julia:$JULIA_DEPOT_PATH"